Parallels/prl-devops-service/README.md

 ## Configuration

 You can configure the service by running it with either flags, environment variables or have a config file.
-The order of precedence is the following, command line flag, environment variable, config file.
+The order of precedence is the following, command-line flag, environment variable, config file.

 This is the list of available flags/environment variables that you can use to